Taylor Hawkins Net Worth

 Taylor Hawkins Net Worth: Taylor Hawkins is an American musician who has a net worth of $40 million dollars.
 Taylor Hawkins became the drummer for the rock band, Foo Fighters" in 1997 after touring with Alannis Morrisette on her Can't Not Tour in support of her smash hit album Jagged Little Pill.
 He also has his own side music project called Taylor Hawkins and the Coattail Riders.

-Career: Between 1995 and 1996, Hawkins was the drummer for Canadian musician Alanis Morissette for her Can't Not tour.
-He appeared in Morissette's videos for "You Oughta Know," "All I Really Want," and "You Learn."
-He also appeared on Morissette's VHS/DVD Jagged Little Pill, Live (1997).
-Hawkins played for Alanis Morissette for 18 months prior to joining Foo Fighters.
+Career: Hawkins was the drummer for Canadian musician Alanis Morissette for her Can't Not tour in 1995 and 1996.
+He appeared in a number of Morissette's music videos including "You Oughta Know," "All I Really Want," and "You Learn."
+Hawkins played for Alanis Morissette for 18 months before he got that fateful phone call from Dave Grohl.

-In addition to his drumming duties with the Foo Fighters, Hawkins is also an accomplished rock singer, guitarist, and pianist.
-His first lead vocal with the group was a cover of Pink Floyd's "Have a Cigar."
-Two versions of the song were released, one as the b-side to "Learn to Fly" and another on the Mission: Impossible 2 soundtrack album.
-He sang lead vocals on the original "Cold Day in the Sun," from In Your Honor, which was later released as a single, and the cover of Cream's "I Feel Free," which appeared as the b-side of "DOA" and on the EP Five Songs and a Cover.
-Most recently, he sang lead vocals for "Sunday Rain," a track on the Foo Fighters' 2017 album Concrete and Gold.
+Hawkins is also a rock singer.
+He also plays the guitar and piano.
+His first lead vocal with the Foo Fighters was a cover of Pink Floyd's "Have a Cigar."
+He sang lead vocals on the original song "Cold Day in the Sun," from In Your Honor.
+Most recently, he sang lead vocals for "Sunday Rain," off the Foo Fighters' 2017 album Concrete and Gold.
 Many Foo Fighters live shows feature Hawkins singing lead vocals on at least one cover song.
-He now also contributes to songwriting, he co-wrote songs like "All My Life."
+He also contributes to songwriting for the band.
+Only two people have sung lead vocals for the Foo Fighters – Dave Grohl and Taylor Hawkins.

-Hawkins appears on Slash's solo album Slash, released in 2010, providing backing vocals on the track "Crucify the Dead," featuring Ozzy Osbourne.
+Hawkins appears on Slash's solo album Slash, released in 2010.
+He sang background vocals on the track "Crucify the Dead," featuring Ozzy Osbourne.

 Hawkins overdosed on heroin in 2001, which put him in a coma for two weeks.
 After this incident, he clarified that he wasn't an addict or junkie, he'd just been partying a lot.